On Aug. 12, 2024, Waukee Community School District implemented new policies to comply with the new compulsory attendance law in the state of Iowa.

 School cancellations may cause these dates to be adjusted.

-6. I’m planning to do college visits with my student.
+5. I’m planning to visit a college, trade school, military service opportunity, etc with my student.
 Are those excused absences?

 Per Iowa Code and Iowa Department of Education guidance, attending activities events as a spectator is not exempt.
 Our District will track these absences as required by the state and they will count toward chronic absenteeism.
 However, the absence will be excused by the school, and we will not impose any additional school-based consequences.